FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-15-bungeecord.md

 {: .warning }
 > BungeeCord is an outdated server proxy and Velocity should be used for modern servers instead.

-### What is it useful for?
-BungeeCord is very useful for server administrators who want to separate their server's activities (such as minigames, creative, survival, and so on).
-BungeeCord is used and trusted by notable servers like [Hypixel](https://hypixel.net/), [Mineplex](https://www.mineplex.com/home/), [HiveMC](https://hivemc.com/) and many more.

 ## Preparing the fallback servers
 Fallback servers are all servers connected to your BungeeCord proxy.